haroldadmin/translate_ref_generator/README.md

 # Translation Reference Generator

 Dart code generator for keys in translation JSON files.
+Companion annotation library: [`translate_ref`](https://github.com/haroldadmin/translate_ref).

 For Flutter projects that contain translation strings in JSON files, it can be a challenge to correctly reference string key names inside Dart code because: